 Creating functional components

 To create a functional component, you define each tier in your application with a set of rules that BMC Atrium Discovery can use to find the contents of those components and then ultimately find the entire application.
 These rules are known as Functional Component Definitions.
 BMC Atrium Discovery can infer from the Functional Component Definition the necessary details to create the model.
-In this manner, BMC Atrium Discovery enables you to model simple to sophisticated applications without the need to write TPL.
+In this manner, BMC Atrium Discovery enables you to model simple to sophisticated applications without the need to write The Pattern Language (TPL).
 There is no need to download and then upload a TPL file.
-BMC Atrium Discovery automatically activates the pattern and submits it into pattern management.
+BMC Atrium Discovery automatically activates the pattern and submits it into knowledge management.

 Before you begin

-You cannot create conditions based on date/time attributes.
+You cannot create conditions based on date or time attributes.